Mohammed Abdel Wahab: Death

 Mohamed Abdel Wahab died in his hometown Cairo, Egypt of a stroke on May 4, 1991.

 Legacy

 Abdel Wahab was fundamental in establishing a new era of Egyptian music in his homeland and across the Arab world.
 He also left a mark on the Western world by exposing Egyptian music to Western classical and popular traditions.

-He composed Libya, Libya, Libya, the Libyan national anthems.
+He composed Libya, Libya, Libya, the Libyan national anthem.

 Tribute

 On March 13, 2012, Google celebrated his 110th birthday with a Google Doodle.